JuliaRandom/RandomNumbers.jl/docs/src/man/pcg.md

-**[Permuted Congruential Generators](http://www.pcg-random.org/)** (PCGs) are a family of RNGs which uses a *linear congruential generator* as the state-transition function, and uses *permutation functions on tuples* to produce output that is much more random than the RNG's internal state.
+**[Permuted Congruential Generators](http://www.pcg-random.org/)** (PCGs) are a family of RNGs which uses a *linear congruential generator* as the state-transition function, and uses *permutation functions on tuples* to produce output that is much more random than the RNG's internal state.[^1]

 ## PCG Type